zack-bitcoin/amoveo/docs/progress_reports/october_2017.md

 ### markets

 Most teams got a score of 0 for market because they are putting their markets on-chain.
+On-chain markets cannot scale with channels.

-On-chain markets cannot scale enough.
+Aeternity gets a 0 because they [incorrectly think that state channels are useful without markets.](/docs/design/state_channel_without_off_chain_market.md)

 Amoveo off-chain markets are tested [here](/tests/test_market.py), edge cases for these markets are tested [here](/apps/ae_core/src/channels/market.erl).